ericsonga/TeacherCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

            Rewrite the following code to create a procedure to draw a square with a turtle.
-Pass the turtle and the size of the square as input to the procedure.
+Pass the turtle and the size of the square as input (parameters) to the procedure.

            .. activecode::  ch10ex7q
                 :nocodelens: